brassgecko/GeckoShopLTD/info.md

 ## What does Twitch Toolkit do?

 Toolkit lets you directly interfere with the colony.
 [Commands]({{- "/commands" | relative_url -}}) are your tools for interacting with the colony.
-The [store]({{- "/" | relative_url -}}) lets you purchase items or events that will appear in-game.
-Buy a pawn to join the colony and outfit them with gear, change the weather, send resources to help or raiders to try to burn everything..
+The [store]({{- "/" | relative_url -}}) is your list of all items or events available, their prices, and any karma effects (see the Karma section below!).
+Send a pawn to join the chaos them and customize their traits and gear, send resources to help build, send raiders to try to burn everything..

-Some useful shortcuts if you have purchased a colonist:
+Some useful shortcuts if you have purchased a colonist, to save time and avoid me becoming confused:
 - To directly equip armor or clothing: $wear itemName
 - To directly equip a weapon: $equip itemName
 - To directly use food (might not work) or other consumables: $use itemName
 - To put something in your colonist inventory: $backpack itemName
+- To buy a body mod and queue the operation: $surgery itemName

 ## What Are Coins?